-The Dean shall initiate the recruitment process by authorizing the Chairperson to seek candidates for approved positions or for positions which are expected to become vacant.
-The Dean shall inform the Chairperson of the minimum academic qualifications and experience required for the rank and type of appointment which may be recommended and of the period of validity for approved vacancies. - 22A.13 Candidates for appointment shall be evaluated by the Assessment Committees as set out in Article 25. - The letter of offer of appointment from the President of the University, or designate, to a prospective appointee shall specify the campus, Academic Department and/or Faculty, rank, type of appointment, probationary period (if applicable), the timing of the probationary review (if applicable), term of appointment (if applicable), salary, credit for previous experience, resettlement allowance, and any special applicable conditions and responsibilities which are not in conflict with this Collective Agreement.
+- shall initiate the recruitment The Dean in departmentalized faculties (a) process by authorizing the Chair to seek candidates for approved positions or for positions which are expected to become vacant.
+The Dean shall inform the Chair of the minimum academic qualifications and experience required for the rank and type of appointment which may be - (b) The Dean in non-departmentalized faculties shall initiate the recruitment process seeking candidates for approved positions or for positions which are expected to become vacant.
+The Dean shall consider the minimum academic qualifications and experience required for the rank and type of appointment which may be recommended and of the period of validity for approved vacancies.

+recommended and of the period of validity for approved vacancies.

+- 22A.11 Candidates for appointment shall be evaluated by the Assessment Committees as set out in Article 25.
+The Assessment Committee shall solicit input from all fulltime Employees in the relevant unit(s) who are not candidates for the appointment. - 22A.12 The letter of offer of appointment from the President of the University, or designate, to a prospective appointee shall specify the campus, Academic Department and/or Faculty, rank, type of appointment, probationary period (if applicable), the timing of the probationary review (if applicable), term of appointment (if applicable), salary, credit for previous experience, resettlement allowance, and any special applicable conditions and responsibilities which are not in conflict with this Collective Agreement.
 The letter shall note that the appointment is subject to approval by the Board of Governors and that the appointment will be recommended to the Board of Governors at its next meeting.
-The letter of offer of appointment shall enclose a copy of this Collective Agreement and shall state that the terms of employment are subject to this and any subsequent Collective Agreement between the University of New Brunswick and the Association.
-Information describing the applicable benefit plans shall also be enclosed. - The best qualified Canadian applicant who meets the advertised requirements shall be offered the appointment unless no qualified Canadian who meets the advertised qualifications is available, in which case the appointment may be offered to a non Canadian provided that such appointment is justified on the basis of superior academic or professional qualifications or expertise.
+The letter of offer of appointment shall include the URL of the collective agreement as per Article 6.02 and shall state that the terms of employment are subject to this and any subsequent Collective Agreement between the University of New Brunswick and the Association.
+Information describing the applicable benefit plans shall also be enclosed as well as a letter from AUNBT congratulating, and offering to consult with, the potential appointee. - 22A.13 The best qualified Canadian applicant who meets the advertised requirements shall be offered the appointment unless no qualified Canadian who meets the advertised qualifications is available, in which case the appointment may be offered to a non-Canadian provided that such appointment is justified on the basis of superior academic or professional qualifications or expertise.
 The requirements shall not deliberately place Canadian applicants at a disadvantage.
-For the purpose of this Article, Canadian shall mean any person who is a Canadian citizen, a permanent resident or a resident holding a ministerial permit. - In evaluating a candidate for appointment at a proposed rank, the criteria shall be the nature of the academic duties to be performed, the quality and character of the degrees held, and the record of, and/or potential for, performance of the candidate in dissemination of knowledge, in research, scholarly or creative work, in professional activity and in university or public service.
-The evaluation shall be objectively made on sound academic grounds in relation to the appropriate standard of the University for the appointment at the proposed rank: - a) for appointment at the rank of Assistant Professor, the potential for achieving tenure in accordance with the criteria of Article 25D; - b) for appointment to other ranks, the criteria for that rank set out in Article 25D.
+For the purpose of this Article, Canadian shall mean any person who is a Canadian citizen, a permanent resident or a resident holding a ministerial permit.